Phazzie/mixitfixit/projguid.md

 ## Executive Summary
 This document serves as the comprehensive guide for the Relationship Resolver project, a web application designed to facilitate constructive discussions between individuals in conflict.
 The name of the app is 'Relationship Resolver'.
 By leveraging AI (Google Gemini API) and a structured conversation format, the app helps users communicate more effectively and reach resolutions.
 This project employs a "World-Class" development approach, emphasizing exceptional code quality, advanced testing, and future-proofing.
 It also focuses on modularity, value-first development, user feedback, contracts, advanced data structures, automated code analysis, robust error handling, and performance optimization.
 The project is being developed by a small team and prioritizes simplicity, rapid development, and maintainability.

 **Target Audience:** This document is intended for developers, testers, and project stakeholders involved in the development and maintenance of the Relationship Resolver application.
+It provides guidelines, checklists, and architectural information to ensure the project's success.

 ## Project Limitations, Risks, and Resources Needed <a name="limitations"></a>

 **Limitations:**
-- Current team size is limited to two people.
+- Current team size is limited to two people, which may slow down the development pace.
-- The project is currently using `localStorage`.
+- The project is currently using `localStorage` for data persistence.
+This is temporary and will be replaced by a more robust solution (Supabase).
-- The app is not using real time.
+- The app is not using real time communication.
 - The current project is in a refactoring process.
+This includes improving code quality, modularity, and testability.

 Here you can see the [Refactoring Guide](refactoring_guide.md) and the [Plan B](side_refactor.md) for more information about the refactoring.

+**What to do after uploading to github:**
+- Run the tests (`npm test`) and fix any failing test.
+- Do a manual core flow check.
+- Implement Error handling.

 **Risks:**